pallas/libite/README.md

    one set per line.
  * treesort --- Read ints on std::cin, sort via tree, & write to std::cout.

-With assertions enabled, intrusive_heap and intrusive_tree are validated as pre- and post-conditions, which will wreck the algorithmic complexity; to disable, define NDEBUG.
+With assertions enabled, heap and tree are validated as pre- and post-conditions, which will wreck the algorithmic complexity; to disable, define NDEBUG.

 A small test suite is available and can be run via